 Check for outdated or modified software

-You might see these errors if any of these are true:
+These errors might appear if any of the situations below are true:

 - Your version of iTunes is out of date.
-Get the latest version of iTunes and try to update or restore again.
+Get the latest version of iTunes, then try to update or restore again.

 - Your device has a beta version of iOS.